agude/agude.github.io/_drafts/2016-08-09-lab41_deep_compression.md

   network on my phone?
 You compress it!
 Come find out how deep compression saves space and power!
 image: /files/deep-compression/header.jpg
+image_alt: >
+  A photo shot looking upwards between two buildings, the colors of the windows fade as you move down reminding me of compression.
 categories: lab41
 ---

-![A photo shot looking upwards between two buildings, the colors of the windows fade as you move down reminding me of compression.]({{ site.url }}/files/deep-compression/header.jpg)
+{% capture file_dir %}/files/deep-compression/{% endcapture %}

+{% include lead_image.html %}

 [The next paper from our reading group][arxiv] is by Song Han, Huizi Mao, and William
 J. Dally.
 It won the best paper award at ICLR 2016.
 It details three methods